DariaMartinovskaya/Fiddler/Fiddler_HW.md

 Task:

-Сделать правила:
+Create rules:

- - Подменить url в чтобы в запросе поменялся name которые вы вписали в Postman.
+ - Replace url so that name filled in in Postman is changed in the request.

- - Подменить url в чтобы в запросе поменялся age которые вы вписали в Postman.
+ - Replace url so that age filled in in Postman is changed in the request.

- - Подменить url в чтобы в запросе удалился name которые вы вписали в Postman.
+ - Replace url so that name filled in in Postman is deleted in the request.

- - В ответе удалить параметр  salary.
+ - Delete param salary in the response.

- - В ответе поменять значение параметра cat на другой json.
+ - Change value of param cat to another json in the response.

- - Получить 405 код
+ - Recieve code 405.

 ==================
 #### Ex_5: